mousecpn/FERNet-Pytorch/README.md

 Since the official paper omits lots of details of the implementation, I decide these details to reimplement the code.

 - In CCB, the paper selects the $150 \times 150$, $75 \times 75$ and  $38 \times 38$ characteristic layers on the lead backbone, but haven't clear point out which layer for feature fusion (for features of many layer have the same resolutions), we use the features when the channel sizes just reach 64, 256 and 512 respectively in VGG16 for feature fusion.
 For ResNet-50, the feature after the first conv (before the first maxpooling), features of Stage1 and Stage2 for feature fusion.
-- It seems that the original SSD do the downsampling in the extra layers.
-If RFAM also do the downsampling, the prediction feature maps' sizes won't fit any more.
+- It seems that the original SSD does the downsampling in the extra layers.
+If RFAM also does the downsampling, the prediction feature maps' sizes won't fit any more.
 So I cancel the stride in the RFAM block.
 - In PRS, the paper mentions to do the dilation in DCN, but does not mention the dilation rate.
 I set it as 3.
 - The paper says that pre-processing phase is doing binary classification and refinement phase is fine-tuned.
 I maintain the pre-processing phase as multi-classification, and sum the softmax logit except background.
 - In PRS, for each anchors of certain pixel has its own offset ($\Delta x, \Delta y$), we use group DCN and set  $group == deform\_group == num_anchors$.